wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 		Get-AzureRmResourceGroupDeployment -ResourceGroupName myresourcegroup -ProvisioningState Failed

-##Use a Script Action from Azure PowerShell
+## Use a Script Action from Azure PowerShell

-In this section, we use the **<a href = "http://msdn.microsoft.com/zh-cn/library/dn858088.aspx" target="_blank">Add-AzureHDInsightScriptAction</a>** cmdlet to invoke scripts by using Script Action to customize a cluster.
+In this section, we use the [Add-AzureRmHDInsightScriptAction](https://msdn.microsoft.com/zh-cn/library/mt603527.aspx) cmdlet to invoke scripts by using Script Action to customize a cluster.
 Before proceeding, make sure you have installed and configured Azure PowerShell.
-For information about configuring a workstation to run HDInsight Powershell cmdlets, see [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).
+For information about configuring a workstation to run HDInsight PowerShell cmdlets, see [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

 Perform the following steps: